-ENLIGHT brings together nine comprehensive, research-intensive universities, which share a deep committment to their social responsibility and a readiness to respond to the threats to our quality of life.
+ENLIGHT brings together nine comprehensive, research-intensive universities, which share a deep committment to their social responsibility.

 The ENLIGHT universities are based in nine European countries covering all 4 European geographical areas (EuroVoc): Northern Europe (Estonia and Sweden), Eastern Europe (Slovakia), Southern Europe (Spain), and Western Europe (Belgium, France, Germany, Ireland and the Netherlands).